zenphantom/ml-git/docs/plugins.md

 pip3 install --user .
 ```

-In an entity of your preference change the spec file like below:
+For an entity of your preference, change the spec file like below:

 *(ex: dataset/dataset-ex/dataset-ex.spec)*
 ```yaml